0atman/noboilerplate/scripts/38-autism.md

 Hi friends, my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

 If you break your arm, the cause is apparent, and the symptoms lead directly back to it.
-If something bad happens to a loved one, it may reasonably cause you depression.

 Autism, does not appear to be like this.
 We can't yet comprehensively diagnose the biological or physiological root cause or causes.